erossiter/catSurv/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Corrected the reference to the method in the Description file  in the form Authors (year) <doi:.....>.
+I appologize for this error.

+## Prior Resubmission
+This is a resubmission.
+In this version I have:

 * Provided valid links, including the portocol, to external URLs referenced in the documentation.

 * Added a reference to the method in the Description file  in the form Authors (year) <doi:.....>.